Effective Ranges Nearing Unacceptable Range or are Outside Acceptable Range

 FinePointe NAM: https://support.datasci.com/hc/en-us/articles/115010492407-FinePointe-NAM-Application-Manual

 If your Effective Range is higher/wider than the acceptable range, this is often due to the calibrator not being filled enough.
 The calibrator should be filled as precisely as possible to the Fill line on the sticker, not necessarily to the etched groove on the calibrator.
 Another reason is a leak in the chamber.
 A leak can develop over time due to the o-rings cracking, so check for this and replace any cracked o-rings from the maintenance kit.
 Remember that regular lubrication of the o-rings by the included silicon grease helps keep them good for even longer.
 A leak can develop suddenly if a fitting is forgotten and part of the chamber is "open".
-If a leak is not obvious, it can be checked by following the steps in this Knowledge Base article: https://support.datasci.com/hc/en-us/articles/360007406054-Leak-Test-Process-for-FinePointe-WBP-Chambers
+If a leak is not obvious, it can be checked by following the steps in this Knowledge Base article: VIDEO: Leak Test Process for FinePointe WBP Chambers

-If you just replaced the pneumotach screens and are seeing this error, please verify that you inserted the proper number of new screens.
-The applicable Application Guide at the above link explains how to replace the screens and how many are on each side.
+If you just replaced the pneumotach screens and are seeing this error, please verify that you inserted the proper number of new screens (WBP Pneumotach Screen Counts).
+The applicable Application Guide, available at the link above, explains how to replace the screens and the number of screens on each side.

 Note: if you are seeing the "Nearing Unacceptable Range" message on a new chamber or new system and are confident that the calibrator is filled properly and there are no leaks, it may be that the chamber itself has a naturally larger range than normal.
-This is not a problem and can be solved with a file change on the computer by a Technical Support representative, but we will always want to verify the aforementioned possibilities first.
+This is not a problem and can be solved by a Technical Support representative making a file change on the computer, but we will always want to verify the aforementioned possibilities first.

 If your Effective Range is lower/tighter than the acceptable range, this is sometimes due to the calibrator being filled over the Fill line.
 If the "Outside Acceptable Range" error happens suddenly with no warning and the effective range is significantly lower than normal, please check to see if the chamber portion with the pneumotach was submerged in water during cleaning.
 Remember, we do not want the screens within the pneumotach to ever be wet, so submerging the pneumotach in water will cause higher resistance and a lower Effective Range.